ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     ``max_step`` and ``stop_time`` are provided, both criteria are used and the simulation stops when the first criterion is hit.

+    Note: in boosted-frame simulations, ``stop_time`` refers to the time in the boosted frame.

 * ``warpx.used_inputs_file`` (`string`; default: ``warpx_used_inputs``)
     Name of a file that WarpX writes to archive the used inputs.
     The context of this file will contain an exact copy of all explicitly and implicitly used inputs parameters, including those :ref:`extended and overwritten from the command line <usage_run>`.